TileDB-Inc/TileDB-CSharp/docs/obsoletions.md

 ## <span id="TILEDB0002">`TILEDB0002` - Data type is obsolete.</span>

-Some members of the `DataType` enum are deprecated and should not be used.
-This table lists them, along with recommended replacements:
+In version 5.3.0 some members of the `DataType` enum became obsolete and should not be used.

+### Recommended action

+The following table lists the obsolete types, along with recommended replacements:

 |Obsolete type|Replacement|Reason|
 |-------------|-----------|------|